chef/chef-web-docs/content/sass/sso.md

 1. Chef Automate 2.0 or later version

-Steps are as follows:
+The steps are as follows:

 1. Create an Application in Azure.

     * Go azure AD portal ([https://portal.azure.com]) and login into it.

-    * Under Enterprise applications, Select New application and then select Create your own application to create a new application.
+    * Under Enterprise applications, Select New application and then select Create your application to create a new application.

-    * Provide name for application.
+    * Provide a name for the application.

     * Select Non-Gallery Application option.